CFA® vs. CPA

 2. Collect evidence of qualifying job experience

-3. Send in reference letters to back up your application.
+3. Send in reference letters to back up your application

-4. Apply to become a CFA Charterholder.
+4. Apply to become a CFA charterholder

-Steps to Obtaining a CPA License:
+Steps to obtaining a CPA license:

-3. Pass the CPA Exam - Your understanding of accounting standards, the legal obligations of the profession, and much more will be tested in the four components that make up the CPA exam.
+3. Pass the CPA exam.
+Your understanding of accounting standards, the legal obligations of the profession, and much more will be tested in the four components that make up the CPA exam.

-Discover the Secrets of Passing the CFA Exam on Your First Attempt
+Revealed: Secrets of Passing the CFA Exam on Your First Attempt

 Woman climbing to the peak of the mountain